ggndpsinghgit/CarsalesChallengeSwiftUI/README.md

 - The `PhotoCarousel` is created using a `TabView` with `SyncImageView` embeded in each tab.
 Added paging support using `PageTabViewStyle()`.

 ##### Issues
 `PhotoCarousel` was a bit tricky because of the paging.
-It seems that `TabView` does not properly update when its children tabs updated.
-Hence, when the `AsyncImageView` was used inside the tabs, the image would not show until we moved away from the tab and come back.
+It seems that `TabView` does not properly update when its children update.
+Hence, when the `AsyncImageView` was used inside the tabs, the image would not show until we moved away from the tab and came back.
 This was not an issue if we used an `HStack` embedded in a `ScrollView`.
 But that did not give us paging.

 So, there was a choice to be made.
 Have paging but load images synchronously or have a scrolling list of images without paging, but the images load asynchronously.
 Aesthetics over Performance.